 3. Trödelmarkt Straße des 17.
 Juni – Berlin, Charlottenburg

 The Straße des 17.
-Juni flea market is bustling with activity and fashionable flair, offering a variety of stalls.
-These stalls are characterized by their focus on vintage goods, with a strict policy against selling new items.
+Juni flea market bustles with activity and fashionable flair, offering a variety of stalls.
+These stalls are characterised by their focus on vintage goods, and there is a strict policy against selling new items.
 This emphasis on the old and unique makes the market a treasure trove for collectors and enthusiasts alike.
-Visitors can discover an eclectic mix of items, from elegant handmade pieces and funky vintage clothing to exquisite jewelry, porcelain, vintage paintings and an impressive collection of LPs.
-The market’s commitment to vintage and secondhand items ensures that every visit is a unique journey through history and creativity.
+Visitors can discover an eclectic mix of items, including elegant handmade pieces, funky vintage clothing, exquisite jewellery, porcelain, vintage paintings, and an impressive collection of LPs.
+The market’s dedication to vintage and second-hand items guarantees that each visit is a distinctive journey through history and creativity.

-The market’s reputation and vibrant atmosphere make it a favorite spot even for celebrities, adding to its allure.
-Whether you’re a serious collector, a casual browser, or just someone who enjoys the Berlin experience, the Straße des 17.
-Juni flea market offers a captivating blend of history, culture and commerce, making it a must-visit destination in the heart of the city.
+Its reputation and vibrant atmosphere make the market a favourite spot for celebrities too, adding to its allure.
+Whether you’re a serious collector, a casual browser or someone who simply enjoys the Berlin experience, the Straße des 17.
+Juni flea market offers a captivating blend of history, culture, and commerce, making it a must-visit destination in the heart of the city.

 Where: Straße des 17 Juni, 10623 Berlin – Tiergarten (S-Bahn Tiergarten)